ertgl/holypack/README.md

 ## Name

-The name first came from my reaction to how crowded the npm registry felt.
-But it now reflects my respect for the stack of technologies that I have used to build this project.
-Cats are also very surprising.
+The name began as a reaction to how crowded the npm registry felt.
+Over time, it became a reflection of the technologies and principles behind the project.

-Just like webpack, I prefer not to capitalize it in the middle of a sentence.
+Also, cats are very surprising.

+Like webpack, holypack is not capitalized mid-sentence.

 ## License